Keyboard shortcuts

 // => Boss[]

-Note: Orm.map requires the input results to be in the exact aliased format generated by Orm.select.
-Mixing and matching with other SQL queries may fail.
+Orm.map requires results in the exact aliased format produced by Orm.select.
+Mixing in results from other queries may fail.

 Saving a Model